0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I'm so tired; I couldn't shut my eyes
 ```

-The beginning of the second half of the album establishes the new character, which will be called the protagonist, and
+The first lines of the song set the scene for where most of the album takes place and a core theme throughout the album: a lack of sleep caused by anxiety.
+The protagonist, within his own house, stayed up all night in an attempt to

 - Sets the scene of the song (bedroom again shocker)
 - Stayed up all night thinking about their lover